-Quintin D. Elliott, a 23-year veteran of the agency, was named to lead the Virginia Department of Transportation's (VDOT) Fredericksburg District in July 2008.
+Quintin D. Elliott was named to lead the Virginia Department of Transportation's (VDOT) Fredericksburg District in July 2008.

 Prior to that, he was the administrator of VDOT's Fredericksburg district.
 There, he oversaw VDOT’s construction and maintenance on more than 11,500 miles of state-maintained roads in the 14-county region.

 The Fredericksburg district spans from the increasingly urban Stafford and Spotsylvania counties through the rural Northern Neck to Gloucester and Mathews counties.

 He served as acting district administrator in VDOT’s Culpeper District for a year and as VDOT’s state asset management division administrator from 2002-2007.

 In that role, he directed the maintenance and inventory of Virginia’s nearly 58,000 miles of state highways and VDOT’s assets in that system, such as bridges, tunnels and equipment.

 He served as special assistant to the assistant commissioner for operations and the chief engineer in 2002.